Lithos-hub/PokeAPP/README.md

 Changelog

-Version 1.0.0
+Version 1.1.0

-* First version with the first generation available to show.
+* Added flip effect on cards.
+* Dynamic backgrounds on cards (front and back views) depending on the type.

 Version 1.0.1
 * Added custom loader in /app section.
 * New favicon and logo.
 * New aesthetic on the music player component.

+Version 1.0.0
+* First version with the first generation available to show.